 Source: 9AT

-Interestingly, we see non-Big Four audit firms take up a significant number of spots (14) in the top five across the six fund categories.
-Indeed, in the Private Equity category, which saw the most auditor changes both from an absolute and relative perspective, the top two, RSM and Grant Thornton, are non-Big Four.
-In the Venture Capital category, which saw the second most changes from an absolute perspective and relative perspective, two non-Big Four names (Frank, Rimerman & Co and Moss Adams) appear in the top three.
+Interestingly, we see non-Big Four audit firms take up a significant number of spots (13) in the top five across the five fund categories.
+Indeed, in the Private Equity and Venture Capital categories, which saw the most auditor changes from an absolute perspective, the top auditors, RSM and Frank Rimerman, are non-Big Four.

 Changing auditors isn’t for the faint of heart; transitioning to a new auditor involves a lot of coordination and document exchange.
 This can disrupt internal processes and be a drain on resources, especially for smaller funds, so regardless of the fund category, those that decided to take the plunge in the past 12 months clearly had what they felt were compelling reasons to do so.
 And when they did, there wasn’t necessarily a beeline straight to the Big Four.